 Andrew Macmillan is a Director of Jellis Craig and sits on the committees of the Very Special Kids Foundation and the Jellis Craig Foundation.
 Andrew is a passionate contributor to these organisations and, over the past four years, has personally been involved in raising funds by taking part in events such as the Chain Reaction bike ride.
 Andrew is married with two children and has a personal involvement with epilepsy.

-Lynne is currently Zone General Manager for InvoCare Pty Ltd and has worked for more than 25 years in the retail, pharmacy, franchise and personal care sectors.
+Lynne Gallucci is currently Executive General Manager for Australian Funerals with InvoCare Pty Ltd and has worked for more than 25 years in the retail, pharmacy, franchise and personal care sectors.
 With qualifications in Accounting, Psychology/Communications and Strategic HR Management, Lynne is committed to ensuring all people living with epilepsy and their networks are supported and provided with all available opportunities.
+She is currently the Chair of the Finance and Audit Risk Management Committee.
 Married with three children, Lynne has a number of friends and family living with epilepsy.